superfaceai/docs/docs/guides/publishing.md

 ### Publish profile

-If you are publishing a new capability start by publishing a profile:
+If you are publishing a new API integration start by publishing a profile:

 ```shell
 superface publish profile --profileId my-profile --provider github